What to Do When You've Lost That Lovin' Feeling - The Science Behind Regaining Your Lost Libido

 Common causes of failing libido:

-- Out of balance hormones like oestrogen, testosterone, prolactin and thyroid can deprive the libido of its major fuel (8).
+• Out of balance hormones like oestrogen, testosterone, prolactin and thyroid can deprive the libido of its major fuel (8).
 Changed hormone levels aren’t just a problem for menopausal women.
-In all women sex hormone levels decline by 50% from their early 20s into their mid 40s (4).
+In all women sex hormone levels decline by 50% from the early 20s into the mid 40s (4).

-- In men a poor functioning thyroid impacts not only the urge but the mechanics as well.
-Hypothyroidism such as Hashimoto’s seems to lead to reduced sexual desire and faulty ejaculatory reflex and hyperthyroidism as found in Graves may result in both premature ejaculation and erectile dysfunction (10).
+• In men a poor functioning thyroid impacts not only the urge but the mechanics as well.
+Hypothyroidism as caused by Hashimoto’s seems to lead to reduced sexual desire and faulty ejaculatory reflex.
+Hyperthyroidism as caused by Graves may result in both premature ejaculation and erectile dysfunction (10).

-- Diabetes (5) can also cause erectile dysfunction in men as well as dampening desire for women (3).
+• Diabetes (5) can cause erectile dysfunction in men and in women in can dampen desire (3).

-- Medications such as glucocorticoids, oral contraceptives (4) anti-depressants (15), and beta blockers (9).
-It’s a good idea to always discuss these side effects with your GP and naturopath so you can look into alternatives that may work better for you.
+• Medications such as glucocorticoids, oral contraceptives (4) anti-depressants (15), and beta blockers (9).
+It’s a good idea to always discuss these side effects with your GP so you can look into alternatives that may work better for you.

-With Valentine’s Day only a couple of days away are there any evidence-based, quick fixes for lifting libido out there?
+With Valentine’s Day around the corner are there any evidence-based, quick fixes for lifting libido out there?

 A range of herbal remedies have some very early scientific evidence to support their use: